-You’ll get to know our small, tightly-knit team on a first-name basis — with direct access to everyone involved.
-We’ll all learn what makes your company special, and discuss features as a team, so we can work together with a shared understanding of the project and goals.
+As a client, you’ll get to know our tight-knit team on a first-name basis, with direct access to everyone involved.
+We’ll all learn what makes your company special, and discuss features as a team – keeping backend, frontend, and design integrated for a shared understanding of your project and goals.

-Sondra spearheads the design process through user testing, brand development, and interface design.
-She has been creating custom brands and integrated web graphics for over eleven years.
+Sondra spearheads our design process through brand development, user experience design, and usability testing.
+She has been creating custom brands and integrated web graphics for over thirteen years.
 She has lead the marketing teams for a variety of small businesses, and acted as co-founder and Chief Marketing Officer of a personal care products manufacturing startup where she coordinated multiple crowdfunding campaigns that reached over 200% of their goal.
-Sondra is also a multi-media artist, author, and musician – bringing a unique perspective to audience engagement and interaction.
+Sondra is also a multimedia artist, author, and musician – bringing a unique perspective to audience engagement and interaction.